Cattle egret: Feeding

-The cattle egret feeds on a wide range of prey, particularly insects, especially grasshoppers, crickets, flies (adults and maggots), beetles, and moths, as well as spiders, frogs, fish, crayfish, small snakes, lizards and earthworms.
-In a rare instance, they have been observed foraging along the branches of a banyan tree for ripe figs. The species is usually found with cattle and other large grazing and browsing animals, and catches small creatures disturbed by the mammals.
+Cattle egrets feed on a wide range of prey, particularly insects, especially grasshoppers, crickets, flies (adults and maggots), beetles, and moths, as well as spiders, frogs, fish, crayfish, small snakes, lizards and earthworms.
+In a rare instance, they have been observed foraging along the branches of a banyan tree for ripe figs. They are usually found with cattle and other large grazing and browsing animals, and catch small creatures disturbed by the mammals.
 Studies have shown that cattle egret foraging success is much higher when foraging near a large animal than when feeding singly.
 When foraging with cattle, it has been shown to be 3.6 times more successful in capturing prey than when foraging alone.
 Its performance is similar when it follows farm machinery, but it is forced to move more.
 In urban situations, cattle egrets have also been observed foraging in peculiar situations such as railway lines.

 A cattle egret will weakly defend the area around a grazing animal against others of the same species, but if the area is swamped by egrets, it will give up and continue foraging elsewhere.
 Where numerous large animals are present, cattle egrets selectively forage around species that move at around 5–15 steps per minute, avoiding faster and slower moving herds; in Africa, cattle egrets selectively forage behind plains zebras, waterbuck, blue wildebeest and Cape buffalo.
 Dominant birds feed nearest to the host, and thus obtain more food.

-The cattle egret sometimes shows versatility in its diet.
+Cattle egrets sometimes show versatility in their diet.
 On islands with seabird colonies, it will prey on the eggs and chicks of terns and other seabirds.
 During migration, it has also been reported to eat exhausted migrating landbirds.
-Birds of the Seychelles race also indulge in some kleptoparasitism, chasing the chicks of sooty terns and forcing them to disgorge food.
+Birds on the Seychelles also indulge in some kleptoparasitism, chasing the chicks of sooty terns and forcing them to disgorge food.